fractel/slate/source/includes/_fonenumbers.md

 }
 ```

-Configure the service type for account DID.
+Configure the service type for account Fonenumber.

 ### HTTP Request